With the announcement by WHO on 12 March 2020 in declaring COVID-19 a pandemic, qualification events for Tokyo 2020 have been impacted.

 Following the lighting of the Olympic Flame in Olympia today, the IOC confirmed its full commitment to the success of the Olympic Games Tokyo 2020.
 Please see the full statement below:

-We remain absolutely in line with our Japanese hosts in our commitment to delivering safe Olympic Games in July this year.
+We remain absolutely in line with our Japanese hosts in our commitment to delivering safe Olympic Games in July.

 The IOC is proud of the solidarity and flexibility shown by the athletes, the International Federations and the National Olympic Committees, which are managing challenges with the qualification system in a number of sports.
 We are addressing them together.
 The IOC is cooperating closely with all those concerned and demonstrating all the flexibility needed to adapt the qualification systems.
 We are also working with all other stakeholders (including Rights-Holding Broadcasters and sponsors) in order to address the current situation.